KyleRego/KyleRego.github.io/collections/_software_development_notes/practical-object-oriented-design.markdown

 - Write a module for any methods the child classes are expected to implement and include that into the child test classes.
 - Add tests to the child test classes for anything that is specific to those child classes.
 - To finish testing the parent class, create a child class of it to serve as a double, and in that double class stub any methods that the child classes are expected to implement.

-In general this book is excellent and highly recommended if you are a Ruby programmer.
-My review: it's a buy.

 {% include book_attribution.html
   book_title = "Practical Object-Oriented Design: An Agile Primer Using Ruby 2nd Edition"